The First Rebel

 Galatians 6:7 Do not be deceived: God cannot be mocked.
 A man reaps what he sows.

-Max Juke, an atheist, lived a godless life.
+“Max Juke, an atheist, lived a godless life.
 He married an ungodly woman, and from this union there were 310 who died as paupers, 150 were criminals, 7 were murderers, 100 were drunkards, and more than half of the women were prostitutes.
-His 540 descendants cost the State one and a quarter million dollars [before inflation].
+His 540 descendants cost the State one and a quarter million dollars before inflation.

 Then there is a record of a great man of God, Jonathan Edwards.
 He lived at the same time as Max Juke, but he married a godly woman.
 An investigation was made of 1,394 known descendants of Jonathan Edwards, of which 13 became college presidents, 65 college professors, 3 United States Senators, 30 judges, 100 lawyers, 60 physicians, 75 army and navy officers, 100 preachers and missionaries, 60 authors of prominence, one Vice-President of the United States, 80 public officials in other capacities, 295 college graduates, among whom were governors of states and ministers to foreign countries.
-Jonathan Edwards' descendants did not cost the state a penny1
+Jonathan Edwards' descendants did not cost the state a penny”

 Adam and Eve have been removed from the Garden of Eden and prevented from entering by an angel holding a flaming sword, posted at the entrance.
+(What a life for an angel.
+How faithful and untiring is their service to God!
+One day I hope to meet that angel.)

 This first couple living on earth settled down to a new life.
 This life involved work, danger, pain and regret.
 They have repented of their sin and been forgiven.
 But this will not bring back Eden into their experience.
 They will live in a world that has been cursed.
 Nature has been cursed.
 Animals that could get along with each other … will now eat each other.
-The word 'wild' has just taken affect.
-Adam and Eve need to avoid them.
+The word 'wild' has just taken effect.
+Adam and Eve will now need to avoid them.

-She names this little boy, Abel.
-The name means 'breath'.
-Maybe with this child what really impressed her was that first breath.
-She delivered a perfect little man, just as she did Cain.
 But from a seemingly lifeless form to one that suddenly takes his first breath, coughs a couple of times and begins to cry, what impresses her is life.
 The breath of Life.
 It comes from God, the giver of Life.

 It is a fact that every child born has a 'hopeful' beginning.
 Every child, every criminal who was once a child, had a hopeful beginning.
-They were spiritually alive2 … until they became aware of sin … and chose sin over God.
+They were spiritually alive … until they became aware of sin … and chose sin over God.

 A few years go by and we read that the boys grew up and got involved with specific occupations.